16 Free Museums in Copenhagen You Can’t Afford to Miss

 The signs are in Danish and English.

 The building belonged to Peter F. Heering, the founder and owner of Heering’s cherry liqueurs.
-When, in the 1970s, the bottom dropped out of the cocktail and liqueur market, Heering’s went bankrupt, and what is now the Nordea Bank Foundation repossessed the building.
+When, in the 1970s, the bottom dropped out of the cocktail and liqueur market, Heering’s went bankrupt, and the Nordea Bank Foundation repossessed the building.

 At the end of your visit, you can take a look at the exhibition of liqueur casks in the wine cellar and a film from 1924 depicting cherry liqueur production at Heering’s factory.